shwinshaker/starter-academic/content/publication/SoTeacher/index.md

 # Summary.
 An optional shortened abstract.
 summary: How to train an ideal teacher for knowledge distillation?
-We call attention to the discrepancy between the current teacher training practice and the teacher training objective dedicated to student learning, and study the theoretical and practical feasibility of student-oriented teacher training.
+We call attention to the discrepancy between the current teacher training practice and an ideal teacher training objective dedicated to student learning, and study the theoretical and practical feasibility of student-oriented teacher training.

 tags: []